amphitheatre-app/docs/content/buildpack-author-guide/create-buildpack/_index.md

 }
 ```

-> Below are two GitHub repositories provided by AMP for the implementation of Buildpacks, please refer to them:
+> Below are two GitHub repositories provided by Amphitheatre for the implementation of Buildpacks, please refer to them:

 * [leo-dist buildpack](https://github.com/amp-buildpacks/leo-dist/tree/main/leo)
 * [aleo buildpack](https://github.com/amp-buildpacks/aleo/tree/main/aleo)

-> These links will direct you to the corresponding GitHub repositories, which contain the details and documentation of the Buildpack implementations supported by AMP officially.
+> These links will direct you to the corresponding GitHub repositories, which contain the details and documentation of the Buildpack implementations supported by Amphitheatre officially.